StevenBradleyA/airdnc/README.md

 - The Home page displays all available properties.

-- Each card features a preview image and information about the spot.
+- Every Spot shows a preview image and basic information.

 - The homepage has a staggered loading animation and preview image zoom animations on hover.